apigear-io/apigear-docs/docs/maker/filters.md

 - **pyVar**: takes a typed element and creates a variable name for it
 - **pyType**: takes a typed element and returns the type declaration of the type

+## Unreal Engine Filters

+- **ueReturn**: takes a typed element and returns the type declaration of the type
+- **ueParam**: takes a typed element and returns the function parameter declaration
+- **ueParams**: takes an operation and return the lists of function parameters
+- **ueDefault**: takes a typed element and returns default value
+- **ueVars**: takes a list of types and creates variable names for them
+- **ueVar**: takes a typed element and creates a variable name for it
+- **ueType**: takes a typed element and returns the type declaration of the type
+- **ueConstType**: takes a typed element and returns the type declaration of the type with const qualifier